elifesciences/elife-ga/README.md

 # elife-ga

-Example code that talks to Google Analytics to return a list of paths and their view counts, figures out the type of page it is looking at (abstract, full text or digest) and returns a dictionary of article id's to page type counts.
+Example code that talks to Google Analytics to return a list of paths and their view counts for the last day, figures out the type of page it is looking at (abstract, full text or digest) and returns a dictionary of article id's to page type counts.

 # installation